influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/migrate-1x-to-iox.md

 ---
-title: Migrate data from InfluxDB 1.x to IOx in InfluxDB Cloud
+title: Migrate data from InfluxDB 1.x to InfluxDB Cloud Serverless
 description: >
-  To migrate data from a TSM-backed InfluxDB 1.x (OSS or Enterprise) to an InfluxDB Cloud IOx-backed organization, export the data as line protocol and write the exported data to an IOx bucket in your InfluxDB Cloud organization.
+  To migrate data from a TSM-powered InfluxDB 1.x (OSS or Enterprise) to an InfluxDB Cloud Serverless organization, export the data as line protocol and write the exported data to an bucket in your InfluxDB Cloud Serverless organization.
 menu:
   influxdb_cloud_serverless:
-    name: Migrate from 1.x to IOx
+    name: Migrate from 1.x to Serverless
     parent: Migrate data
 weight: 103
 ---

-To migrate data from an InfluxDB 1.x OSS or Enterprise instance to InfluxDB Cloud backed by InfluxDB IOx, export the data as line protocol and write the exported data to an IOx bucket in your InfluxDB Cloud organization.
+To migrate data from an InfluxDB 1.x OSS or Enterprise instance to InfluxDB Cloud Serverless powered by InfluxDB IOx, export the data as line protocol and write the exported data to a bucket in your InfluxDB Cloud Serverless organization.
 Because full data migrations will likely exceed your organizations' limits and adjustable quotas, migrate your data in batches.

 {{% cloud %}}
-All write requests are subject to your InfluxDB Cloud organization's [rate limits and adjustable quotas](/influxdb/cloud-serverless/account-management/limits/).
+All write requests are subject to your InfluxDB Cloud Serverless organization's [rate limits and adjustable quotas](/influxdb/cloud-serverless/account-management/limits/).
 {{% /cloud %}}